Northern Beaches Council

-- Are making it easier for our community to use sustainable transport by working with the NSW Government to bring the B-Line bus service to the beaches.
+- Made it easier for our community to use sustainable transport options.
+Council worked with the NSW Government to bring the B-Line bus service to the beaches.
 We have recently adopted a Northern Beaches Transport Strategy: Move 2038.
 We also support car share facilities, bike networks and have installed additional community accessible electric vehicle charging points and bike networks.